Computer Science with Games Technology BSc (Hons) degree Course overview

 - Get industry recognition for the quality of your degree with BSC and TIGA accreditation.

-Accredited by BCS, The Chartered Institute for IT for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional and fully meeting the academic requirement for registration as a Chartered Engineer.
+Accredited by BCS, The Chartered Institute for IT for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional and on behalf of the Engineering Council for the purposes of partially meeting the academic requirement for a Chartered Engineer.

 This course is also accredited by TIGA, a non-profit UK trade association representing the UK’s games industry.

 During your Computer Science with Games Technology BSc degree you will work individually and in groups, developing creativity and problem-solving skills in response to real-world computing problems.

 Study our common first year for all our computer science students, learning six core topics including operating systems, web development and Java.